malramsay64/phd-thesis/04_Machine_Learning/results.md

 it doesn't show whether the algorithm is suitable for a generalised case using completely different data.

-The KNN algorithm will be used in @sec:Melting for monitoring the melting of each crystal structure.
+The KNN algorithm will be used in @sec:Crystal_Melting for monitoring the melting of each crystal structure.
-The dataset used in @sec:Melting, is completely different to that used in this chapter, in particular containing the melting over a long timescale.
+The dataset used in @sec:Crystal_Melting, is completely different to that used in this chapter, in particular containing the melting over a long timescale.
 @Fig:melting shows the application of the KNN algorithm